morsecodemedia/blog.morsecodemedia.com/content/internetology-101.md

 In the above image, you see a **URL** (Uniform Resource Locator), that is comprised of a protocol: https; the domain name: google; and the top-level domain: com.
 The **Hypertext Transfer Protocol** (HTTP) is an application protocol that is the foundation of data communication for the Web.
 You'll notice in the example above, it has **HTTPS** instead of HTTP because it is layering the HTTP protocol on top of the **SSL/TLS** protocol.
 SSL (Secure Socket Layer) is a standard security protocol that uses a signed certificate to encrypt data sent back and forth from your web browser to a web server.

 We've covered a lot of the basics here.
 Be sure to check back soon for the next post in this series, where I'll take a look at the pieces that make up a website.
-As always, you reach out to me on Twitter [@morsecodemedia][twacct].
+As always, you can reach out to me on Twitter [@morsecodemedia][twacct].

   [twacct]: https://twitter.com/morsecodemedia "Follow @morsecodemedia on Twitter"